appleple/cfg-csv/README.md

 ```

 ### Basic Standalone Usage
+Below is a sample of the text form only.
-Create a file to apply to the html file as follows.
-Prepare two forms to display and two forms for addition, and add the description 「class =" sortable-item item-template "style =" display: none; 」to the form for addition.
-Also, prepare an add button and add 「class =" item-insert "」.
+Here are some notes.
+When creating the form you want to apply, create one form for display and one form for addition.
+Please describe 「class =" sortable-item item-template "style =" display: none; 」in the td tag of the form to be added.
+Also, prepare an add button and write 「class =" item-insert "」 in the input tag of that button.

+Example (Text form only)
 ```html
 <table>
         <thead>